-Any employee, former employee, or applicant for employment who believes they have been discriminated against by FSA must contact a FSA EEO Counselor within 45 calendar days of "the matter alleged to be discriminatory or, in the case of personnel actions, within 45 calendar days of the effective date of the action".
-Initial contact with a FSA EEO Counselor can be made by telephone, email, facsimile, or in person.
+The mandatory first step by any employee, former employee, or applicant for employment who believes they have been discriminated against by FSA is contacting an EEO Counselor.
+The initial contact with an FSA EEO Counselor can be made by telephone, email, facsimile, or in person.